fzuo/fzuo.github.io/docs/index.md

 ## News and Ads :mega:

-- I will serve as the PC co-chair of MobiCASE'26.
+- I will serve as the PC co-chair of EAI MobiCASE'26.
 We look forward to receiving your high-quality submissions.

-- I have been invited to join the program committee of SecureComm'26.
-Please consider submitting your groundbreaking research.
+- I am invited to join the program committee of EAI SecureComm'26.
+Please submit your groundbreaking research.

+- I am invited to join the program committee of IEEE Globecom'26.
+Please submit your groundbreaking research.

 ## Past Activities